skazhy/advent/README.md

                  `"""` `
 ```

-Puzzles are organized by day, all tests are in `advent.2017.test-sample`.
+Puzzles are organized by day.
 Basic performance tests are in `perf`.
 Run tests for certain day with `lein
 perf $DAY_NUMBER`.